ygrek/sqlgg/README.txt

 * deriving
 * ocamlfind (optional)

-`deriving` is special.
-There are two ways :
+`deriving` is special - there are several forks floating around.

-* Use patched version available at <http://repo.or.cz/w/deriving.git>.
-  It is a recommended approach as everything should work out of the box.
+* Patched version available at <http://repo.or.cz/w/deriving.git> or deriving-ocsigen are recommended - everything should work out of the box.

 * Otherwise, get the original version from <http://code.google.com/p/deriving>.
   It will cause linking conflicts with `extLib` (see